Notion Press

-Notion Press is an Indian self-publishing company based in Chennai, India.
+Notion Press is an Indian book publisher company based in Chennai, India.
 It was founded in 2012, and in 2016 it claimed to have provided services to 2000 self-published authors.
 In 2018, they introduced a rapid publication service, which does not include editing.

 History

 Notion Press was founded jointly by Naveen Valasakumar, Jana Pillay, and Bhargava Adepally in January 2012.
 In 2016, it received a funding of USD 1 million from HNIs.

 Services

 Authors can use online tools on the Notion Press website to design their books, and they can also pay for a range of services such as basic copyediting and marketing.
-The company's stated goal is to help self-published authors make money of their books; according to the company, the author is allowed to keep 70% of the profit of their sales.
+The company's stated goal is to help self-published authors make money from their books; according to the company, the author is allowed to keep 70% of the profit of their sales.